hendrotjong/hello-world/README.md

 # hello-world
-just tryinng to create a repo on github
+just tryinng to create a repo on github. this is an edit to readme.md as a testing on how to edit/commit.